Samircodehub/Hypothesis-testing-using-Z-score/README.md

 Mu: mean of the population.
 Sd: Standard deviation of the population.
 n: sample size.
-Now compare with the hypothesis and decide whether to reject or not to reject the null hypothesis
+Now compare with the hypothesis and decide whether to reject or not to reject the null hypothesis.